mcpython4-coding/Documentation/mcpython/common/mod/Mod.md

         static
         function test_match(cls, version, args: tuple) -> bool

-            will test for the arrival of the dependency
+            Will test if the dependency is matching
             :param version: the version found
             :param args: optional args found

         function get_version(self)

-            gets the real version of the mod specified by this
+            Getter for the real version of the mod specified by this

         function __str__(self)

-            returns an stringifies version dependency
+            Returns a string representing this class

+            variable cond

     class Mod

-        class for mods.
-For creating an new mod, create an instance of this or define an entry in the latest version in your mod.json file.
+        Class for mods.
+For creating a new mod, create an instance of this or define an entry in the latest version in your mod.json file.
+        Can be subclassed for custom mod specs

         function __init__(